Smoked Pulled Pork

 I cooked my pulled pork on my homemade offset smoker but this recipe will work on any type of barbecue, as long as you can cook on it indirectly.
 My smoker runs on just wood (I like to use cherry wood with pork!) but if you’re using a charcoal smoker, I’d recommend throwing in a chunk of wood just before adding in the pork.

-How To Smoke Pulled Pork – Step By Step
+How To Smoke A Pork Shoulder For Pulled Pork

-This method uses a slow, gentle cook to break down a fatty pork shoulder into tender, pull-apart meat with a rich smoky flavour and the perfect bark.
-With the right techniques, you’ll get consistent results every time.
+This easy method uses a slow, gentle cook to break down a fatty pork shoulder into tender, pull-apart meat with a rich smoky flavour and the perfect bark.

 1. Prepare The Pork For Smoking